omatei01/userspaceio/README.md

 Kotlin, Scala, etc. opens up language opprtunties that do not currently exist in the IoT space.

-**Master branch is being prepared for libgpiod 1.1.
+**Master branch is using libgpiod 1.1.
 Use 1.0 branch for libgpiod 1.0 support.**

 ### SBC configuration